 The churn rate for downtown Burlington in 2016 was approximately 8%.
 This is the lowest it has been in eight years and is a good sign especially for an association that is primarily focused on business retention.

 The “vacancy rate” is a numerical value calculated as a percentage of all available commercial spaces versus those occupied by tenants.
-In 2016, the downtown vacancy rate was approximately 7%, a decrease from 2012 when the vacancy rate was 11.2%.
+In 2016, the downtown vacancy rate was approximately 5%, a decrease from 2012 when the vacancy rate was 11.2%.
 By comparison, based on information posted by the Burlington Economic Development Corporation, the city-wide vacancy rate for office space was 24%, and for industrial space 4.6%.
-(Data was not available for retail vacancy rates).
+Data was not available for retail vacancy rates, but is projected to be about 5%.
+See related article: The lowdown on downtown vacancy rates

 Until 2015 most of the vacant space was concentrated in three aging commercial plazas.
 One has since been demolished (Tudor Square at Caroline & John), one is under new ownership and is 85% occupied, and the third has seen a slow but steady increase in commercial tenancy by 15% over the last three years.